Generative AI Still Requires Content Strategy

 With generative AI being viable out of the box for the web since GPT-3, there was a lingering question in the SEO space of whether Google would penalize the content output.
 Potential losses had far-reaching implications across content marketing as a whole since content created for the web is often done expecting that Organic Search will be a primary traffic driver.

 Just prior to the launch of ChatGPT, I talked about the difficulty of detection of generative AI content.
 With the advent of ChatGPT and the array of generative AI tools that have sprung forth from Google’s technologies, their position on “machine-generated” content has since changed and we are now off to the content arms races.
-The announcement of Google’s Search Generative Experience further solidifies that generative AI will be front and center moving forward.
+The announcement of Google’s AI Overviews further solidifies that generative AI will be front and center moving forward.

 Some folks are against the usage of such technologies, and that is fine, but with a reported 64.7% of business leaders looking for ways to leverage generative AI in their content marketing efforts, they may see content moats sprout up all around them.